• Accessibility

 Elected Student Leaders work with a team of staff to enrich your university experience by giving you as many opportunities as possible while at UWE Bristol.

-At The Students’ Union, we have five full time, paid Presidents who have been elected by the students to represent the student voice and improve the student experience at UWE Bristol, locally in the region and on a nation level as part of NUS .
+At The Students’ Union, we have five full time, paid sabbatical officers (also known as ‘Presidents’) who have been elected by the students to represent the student voice and improve the student experience at UWE Bristol, locally in the region and on a nation level as part of the National Union of Students (NUS) .

 Our Presidents and Vice Presidents are leaders, commercial directors and trustees of the Students’ Union.